pingboat/moileon/content/blog/2025-08-17-the-rise-of-the-gold-collar-class-in-india.md

 This segment represents the first wealthy generation who did not necessarily inherit their luxury lifestyle, and thus view luxury as a symbol of their success and achievement.
 They are characterized by a willingness to spend and experiment, seeking high-value and discerning experiences.

 Experience over Possessions: They focus heavily on experiences, such as travel and entertainment.
-For example, they look for curated travel to destinations like the Maldives, emphasizing experiences like spas and snorkeling.
+For example, they look for curated travel to destinations, emphasizing experiences like spas and snorkeling.

 Defining the Luxury Market: The existence of the Gold Collar consumer has fundamentally altered the Indian economy, fueling luxury businesses that might not have been viable a decade ago.
 Real estate (owning primary and holiday homes) is considered the leading category for them, followed by travel and consumer goods like watches, handbags, handcrafted sarees.